angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_3.md

 ---
 ## Data Sharing

-> ## What do you understand by the term 'data sharing'?
+> ## 5 minutes What do you understand by the term 'data sharing'?

 > When someone mentions data sharing to you- what do you immediately think of?
 > What else do you think could be shared?
 {: .discussion}

-#### Types of data that can be shared
-1. Input data- ie the healthcare data that we use in